spencerng/Robotix-Java-Lessons/Lesson-3/Lesson-3.md

 ## Method signature

-A method is essentially a function, very similar to one that you would encounter in math class.
+A method (also known as a function in other languages) is essentially a function, very similar to one that you would encounter in math class.
 It has an input, an output, and a name (or identifier), though these must have specific data types (think a limited domain/range).
 Here is a sample method (`isEven`) being declared within a class:

     public class Example{